A continuing tale of life in the boonies

 Five rusty teeth forbye a stump,

-Burns was also adept at capturing the boisterousness and verve of folks on the lower rungs of society, and when I was a police officer in a wild area of Glasgow called Blackhill, in the early 1970s, pieces from his cantata, The Jolly Beggars, would often come to mind, especially if I was called to officiate at bouts of drinking gone awry.
+Burns was adept, too, at capturing the boisterousness and verve of folks on society's lower rungs of society.
+When I was a police officer in a wild area of Glasgow called Blackhill, in the early 1970s, lines from his cantata, The Jolly Beggars, would often come to mind, especially if I was called to intervene in bouts of drinking gone awry.

 A fig for those by law protected!